-- 1. Research Priority (20 points)
+- 1. Research Priority (25 points)

-- 2. Quality of Research (25 points)
+- 2. Quality of Research (35 points)

-- 3. Applicant Priority (20 points)

-- 4. Training and Employment (20 points)
+- 3. Funding and Training (25 points)

-- 5. Consultation and Reporting (15 points)
+- 4. Consultation and Reporting (15 points)

-Applicants should be aware that not all proposals are brought to the IQRF review meetings for consideration by the NWMB Board members.
+Applicants should be aware that not all proposals are brought to the NWSF review meetings for consideration by the NWMB Board members.
 A proposal must score at least 50 points to be considered.
+In addition, NWMB Board members are only presented with the top scoring proposals that together do not exceed 135% of the funds available for allocation.
 All organizations and project leaders will be notified in writing by the NWMB if their project will proceed to the second evaluation process.

-The Board will publicly review the proposals in the second evaluation process at the IQRF meeting.
+The Board will publicly review the proposals in the second evaluation process at the IQF meeting.
 NWMB Wildlife Section staff will provide a briefing note summary of the project based on the information provided.
 Applicants are not required to present their proposals to the Board.
 However, applicants are allowed to sit-in during the Board's review of the proposals and are encouraged to do so to respond to questions from the Board if possible.
 The NWMB recognizes that this is not always financially or logistically possible and attendance at the meeting is not factored into whether a project is funded or not.